mindee/devrel/jobs/career/technical-writer.md

 - Considers overall information architecture both in writing and while reviewing.
 Thinks through what the user needs exactly at the point of learning to reduce cognitive overhead.
 - Understands with depth what our department and company OKRs are, and performs audits on their content to make sure we are achieving our goals.
 - Has an understanding of the wider ecosystem of tools and technologies so that they know what context users may or may not be coming from.
-- Ensures that there’s a clear path for a first-time user and understands how and when to weave in advanced material such as caveats and warnings.
+- Ensures that there’s a clear path for a first-time user and understands how and when to weave in advance material such as caveats and warnings.
 - Helps support the work of their peers both on the team and in the community at large, by engaging pairing sessions, reviewing, and providing mentoring.
-- Gathers customer impressions of products and services and integrates this feedback into decision making.
+- Gathers customer impressions of products and services and integrates this feedback into decision-making.
 - Adjusts well to shifting priorities when necessary.
 - Demonstrates openness to others’ ideas.
 Adapts their communication style to most effectively communicate with the target audience. - Effectively and accurately shares credit for ideas and collaborative efforts.